OneebaAhsan/Resume-Builder/README.md

 ### How to start the application
 Download the zip file and once you are done unzipping it, open it in a choice of your IDE.
 Ensure that you have installed Angular (Version 14), Angular Material library, Font Awesome library, NZ Zorro library and JEST library for the project to function properly.
-Once the project folder is opened in the IDE, use the following command to start the project.
+Once the project folder is opened in the IDE, use the command `ng serve --open` to start the project.
-`ng serve --open`

 The project should be up and running

 ### What are the input fields